ciriuspet_logo Cirius Petpedia

 • If your cat refuses the new diet for more than two consecutive days, return to the previous food and consult your vet

-• Monitor for warning signs: vomiting, jaundice (yellow tinge to gums or whites of eyes), lethargy, or drooling
+• Monitor for warning signs: vomiting, jaundice (yellow tinge to gums or whites of eyes), lethargy, or drooling.
+If vomiting occurs, the cat vomiting causes and color chart explains urgency ratings by vomit color and when to escalate to emergency care

 A cat that stops eating entirely — for any reason, including stress, illness, or food aversion — needs veterinary attention within 24 hours, not 48–72 hours.